FrediKats/VkLibrary/README.md

     }
 }
 ```
-If you are developing an vk application that was <a href="https://vk.com/dev/auth_direct">approved</a> by vk administration, than you can use Direct Auth extensions.
-You need to write the following code to achieve this:
+If you are developing vk application that was <a href="https://vk.com/dev/auth_direct">approved</a> by vk administration, you can use Direct Auth extensions.
+You need to write the following code to perform user authentication:
 ```c#
 var accessToken = await vk.DirectAuth.Login(
     login: "example@example.com",   // User's login (e-mail or phone)